BassT23/Proxmox/README.md

 - Docker Container Images (disabled by default - need some fixing)

+## Config File:

+The config file is stored under `/root/Proxmox-Updater/update.conf`

+With this file, you can manage the updater.
+For example; if you don't want to update PiHole, comment the line out with #, or change `true` to `false`.
+You can also exclude machines from updating, by put the ID in the `EXCLUDE` line.

 ## Beta Testing:

 If anybody want to help with failure search, please test our beta (if available).
 Install beta update with:
 ```
 bash <(curl -s https://raw.githubusercontent.com/BassT23/Proxmox/beta/install.sh) update
 ```

 ## Credits:

 [@Uruk](https://github.com/Uruknara) - for help with the code